DanielBarbakadze/Advanced-JS-and-React-Basics/Meeting-15/README.md

 where ':userId' is a dynamic parameter.

-To retrieve a dynamic URL parameter we'll need to use the useParams hook.
+To retrieve a dynamic URL parameter we'll need to use the `useParams` hook.
 It will return us an object that represents all the URL parameters in the current React route.

-The value is whatever we put inside a URL and the key refers to the name of the parameter what is registered within a route component (in this example 'userId').
+The **value** is whatever we put inside a URL and the **key** refers to the name of the parameter that is registered within a route component (in this example `'userId'`).

 ```javascript
 import { useParams } from "react-router-dom";